carpet-stain/dotfiles/README.md

 ## Personal dotfiles

-This repository contains configs I use in shell.
-No graphical stuff, usable both on server and personal workstation -- for graphical stuff check `Brewfile`.
+usable both on server and personal workstation -- for graphical stuff check `Brewfile`.
 Battle tested on macOS and Arch Linux.

 I'm a big fan of [XDG Base Directory